PaulApivat/paulapivat/content/technical_notes/example_tech/mongodb_aggregation_pipeline.md

 5. match-project-group
 6. project-sort
 7. project-group
+8. (multiple $project) to project in a specific order

 This shows the flexibility of Aggregation pipelines and different ways to querying and displaying data.